Amo-494/Data-Science-Journey/Week 1 article.md

 The data science journey is a continuous process.
 Regularly review and adapt your success metrics to keep pace with IGTV's evolving landscape.

 ---

-**Conclusion**

-In this article, we've provided a comprehensive roadmap for beginners in data science, using the example of measuring the success of Instagram TV (IGTV).
-Remember that data science is a dynamic field, and staying updated with the latest trends, tools, and techniques is essential.
-Whether you're measuring the success of a product like IGTV or working on any data-related project, these fundamentals will serve as a solid foundation for your data science journey in 2023 - 2024 and beyond.

----

-By following this roadmap, you'll not only gain valuable skills but also contribute to the success of products like IGTV, making a meaningful impact in the world of data science.
-Good luck with your data science bootcamp assignment!